 - Color fades after a while

-Looking for the best heat diffuser for gas stove top for the most reasonable price?
+Looking for the best heat diffuser for the most reasonable price?
 Then don’t look further as this heat plate is both reliable and efficient.

 Its highlight is the wooden handle that makes sure you don’t burn yourself nor your cookware.
 The wooden handle is attached and can’t be removed.